National Cutting Horse Association

-The National Cutting Horse Association (or NCHA) is a non-profit equestrian organization headquartered in the US.
+The National Cutting Horse Association (NCHA) is a non-profit equestrian organization headquartered in the United States.
 Their primary purpose is to promote and sponsor cutting events.
 The association was founded in 1946 at the Southwestern Exposition and Fat Stock Show.
 The first NCHA sponsored cutting horse competition was held that same year in Dublin, Texas.

 The association is headquartered in Fort Worth, Texas and has several affiliate members around the world.

 Six major events

 The NCHA produces six major annual events as follows: